 you have to look at space through the verb with tome."

-"Nature is a common ground for people with different languages and cultures to have different experiences and common understandings."
+"Nature is a common ground for people with different language and culture, even though they have different experiences."

 The artist considers himself simply as a person who installs physical factors.
-He emphasized on behavior so much that he said I’m simply installed the physical elements and the work is completed through the actions of the spectators.
-In fact, when we actually face the artist's work, we can face ourselves moving naturally.
-It is difficult to draw people's natural behavior.
-The artist says that everyone draws action through nature which can be shared in common, but empathy alone cannot lead to action.
+He emphasized on behavior so much that he said the work is finished by the behaviors of the spectators.
+When we actually encounter his works we can find ourselves moving around naturally.
+It is quite hard to draw out a natural action from people.
+The artist says that he leads action through nature which can be a shared through common sympathy, but with only sympathy we cannot lead to action.

 At this time, the factor that causes spectators to act is the physical representation of the temporality of the space.
 Visitors who confronted the time from this point to that point naturally understand that it is meaningful to move along the time.
 Visually expressed time also shows the meaning of our actions.
 Wall, Pillar, Floor, Corridor, Ceiling.
 We often think of space as simply a three-dimensional space made of a combination of physical elements.
 Living room, Hal, Office, Building, Square.
 It is also related to the use of noun expressions in space that exclude time in languages.
 Creating meaning in space is not to stop, but a movement.
 If you want to create meaning in space, time for action is an inevitable factor.
 If you want to find meaning in our space, it is time to think about time with a verb.